mattcroat/joy-of-code/posts/sveltekit-authentication-using-cookies/sveltekit-authentication-using-cookies.md

 ## Setting Up The Database

+> 🔥 The post has been updated for Svelte 5.

-If you want to follow along I'm using a regular SvelteKit project with TypeScript you can set up with `npm create svelte`.
+If you want to follow along I'm using a regular SvelteKit project with TypeScript you can set up with `npx sv create`.

 > 🧪 You can find the project files on [GitHub](https://github.com/joysofcode/sveltekit-auth-cookies).